Get insider access

 JBL Boombox 2

 Depending on your listening habits, you may prefer either the SOUNDBOKS (Gen. 3) or the JBL Boombox 2.
 The JBL is smaller and is much more portable than the SOUNDBOKS, making it more convenient when you're on the move.
 It can also play stereo content without downmixing it to mono and has less compression at max volume.
-That said, the SOUNDBOKS is more customizable than the JBL and is one of the loudest speakers we've tested so far.
+That said, the SOUNDBOKS is more customizable than the JBL and is one of the loudest speakers we've tested.
 This party speaker can also last an outstanding 43.8 hours from a single charge, though this can depend on your usage.

 Sony GTK-XB72